Tutorial: Azure Active Directory single sign-on (SSO) integration with JIRA SAML SSO by Microsoft

 Under User management tab section, click create user.

 On the “Create new user” dialog page, perform the following steps:

 a.
 In the Email address textbox, type the email address of user like B.firstname.lastname@example.org.

 b.
 In the Full Name textbox, type full name of the user like B.Simon.

 c.
 In the Username textbox, type the email of user like B.email@example.com.

 d.
 In the Password textbox, type the password of user.

 e.
 Click Create user.

-When you click the JIRA SAML SSO by Microsoft tile in the Access Panel, you should be automatically signed in to the JIRA SAML SSO by Microsoft for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the JIRA SAML SSO by Microsoft tile in the My Apps, this will redirect to JIRA SAML SSO by Microsoft Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure JIRA SAML SSO by Microsoft you can enforce Session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Cloud App Security